lx223/RefugeeHousingProject/README.md

 A site which connects Greek homeowners who have appartments to rent with NGOs which are helping refugees to find places to live.

+## Work in progress

+The site is still being built.
+It is currently functional, but the copy and translations are a rough draft and we don't yet have a domain name.

 ## Development Guide

+Contributions welcome.
+Take a look at the (help wanted)[https://github.com/Softwire/RefugeeHousingProject/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22] label in the issues list.

 ### Prerequisites